pisek/Design-Patterns-Examples-in-Java/README.md

 Solution:
 Create an base interface _Strategy_ and implement it in many different ways as you wish.

+## State ##

+Problem:
+A monolithic object's behavior is a function of its state, and it must change its behavior at run-time depending on that state.
+Or, an application is characterixed by large and numerous case statements that vector flow of control based on the state of the application.

+Solution:
+It usually is a field which shows some kind of state and executes a different part of code depending on this state.

 ## Observer ##

 Problem: